RedHat-UX/red-hat-design-system/elements/rh-pagination/README.md

 ## Accessibility

-By default, `rh-pagination` comes with accessible English labels for it's internal components.
+By default, `rh-pagination` comes with accessible English labels for its internal components.
 When using the component on internationalized pages, use the `label-` attributes to ensure that users of assistive technology receive an accessible experience.